Difference Between Poet and Narrator

 Over time it switched and simply leads to countless poets, just like the diverse literature they produced.

-In terms of ancient Rome, poets which are professional were usually promoted by wealthy supporters, patrons comprising of military and nobility officials.
+In terms of ancient Rome, poets which are professional were promoted by wealthy supporters, patrons comprising of military and nobility officials.

 In the Arabic society of pre-Islamic, the sha’ir or poet filled the role of propagandist, soothsayer, and historian.
-Earlier times the posts were often people who are highly educated and well-read, while others to large extent, were self-educated.
+Earlier times the posts were people who are highly educated and well-read, while others to large extent, were self-educated.

 A few poets, for instance, John Milton and John Gower were in many languages able to write poetry.
 In the 20th century, creative writing degrees are offered by many universities.